mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"You can torture me, but I'll never betray Lord Shadows!
 He showed us the TRUTH!
 House Blackwood protected the realm, and the kingdoms destroyed them for it!"*

 **Intimidation DC 13:**
-> *"Alright!
+> *"All right!
 We're gathering resources for the Raven's Keep operation tomorrow night.
 Lord Shadows himself will lead it.
 We're recovering the First Component—some ancient artifact the Blackwoods guarded.
 That's all I know about it!"*

 Reveals:
 - Raven's Keep operation (tomorrow night)